lazzerex/pixel-forge/README.md

 **Forge your images into any format with blazing speed**

 A high-performance command-line image converter and processor built with Rust.
-PixelForge transforms your images between multiple formats with support for batch processing, resizing, and quality control - all at incredible speeds.
+PixelForge transforms your images between multiple formats with support for batch processing, resizing, and quality control.
+All at incredible speeds.

 ## Features